This statement was last updated on 10th April 2025

 Customers

-With our range of accessible services, both in store and online, which include retailing high quality new and pre-owned jewellery and watches, purchasing of pre-owned jewellery and watches, cheque cashing, foreign exchange services, money transfers, watch repairs, and our main product offerings of pledge lending, we provide simple, transparent and safe options for our customers to raise small-sum short-term funds when needed.
+We are committed to meeting the needs of our customers.
+We regularly review our range of product offerings, and survey our customers on a regular basis, so that we remain abreast of their needs and perceptions of their H&T experience.
+With our range of accessible services, both in- store and online, which include retailing high-quality new and pre-owned jewellery and pre-owned watches, purchasing of pre-owned jewellery and watches, cheque cashing, foreign exchange services, money transfers, watch repairs, and our core product offering of pledge lending, we provide simple, transparent and safe options for our customers to raise small-sum short-term funds when needed.

 Our regular product reviews also ensure we remain competitive and provide good value for our customers.

-We are aware of our essential role within local communities and value and nurture this relationship, investing in the provision of our face-to-face service by providing continuous training to our people, enabling a tailored service on a store-by-store basis.
+We are aware of our essential role within local communities, and value and nurture this relationship, investing in the provision of our face‑to-face service by providing continuous training to our people, enabling a tailored service on a store-by-store basis.

 Government, Regulatory Bodies and Industry Bodies

-Appointed four new Non-Executive Directors Shareholders, Customers, Colleagues, Suppliers The Board considered its aim to evolve its governance structures by broadening the skills, experience and diversity of the Board.
-It further considered the suitability of the candidates for the role of Non-Executive Directors Robert van Breda, Lawrence Guthrie, Catherine Nunn and Sally Veitch were appointed as Non-Executive Directors in July 2023.
+Appointed new Chair of the Remuneration Committee | Shareholders, Customers, Colleagues, Suppliers | The Board considered its aim to evolve its governance structures and further considered the suitability of the candidates for the role as Chairs of the Remuneration Committees. | Lawrence Guthrie replaced Toni Wood as Chair of the Remuneration Committee in June 2024. |

-Ensured sufficient finance to support continuing business activities Shareholders, Customers, Colleagues, Suppliers Short-term funding capacity availability that is flexible and cost effective to support the immediate and foreseeable business requirements.
+Ensured sufficient finance to support continuing business activities | Shareholders, Customers, Colleagues, Suppliers | Short-term funding capacity availability that is flexible and cost effective to support the immediate and foreseeable business requirements.
 Lending covenants, security arrangements, fees and margin should be appropriate.
-Financing facility from Lloyds Bank was increased to comprise revolving credit facility of £45m and an overdraft facility of £5m.
-This will ensure sufficient funding to meet future business requirements.
-Facility maturity is extended by +one year to December 2026.
-Received additional long-term loan of £10m from Allica Bank, matching the maturity of the Lloyds facility.
-No change to the existing covenants; one new covenant added.
+New lending, diversification of funding arrangements. | Financing facility from Lloyds Bank comprising revolving credit facility of £45m and an overdraft facility of £5m – extension of facility maturity by one year to December 2027.
+Extension of maturity of £10m loan from Allica Bank, to December 2027.
+No change to the existing covenants.
+Private note placement and guarantee with Pricoa Private Capital (part of PGIM Inc) for £25m loan. |